 Diagonal communication allows the flow of information to happen freely and without hindrance or distractions.

 Let's say an employee who works as a software engineer is working on a product improvement.
-He has questions about how customers interact with the software so he wants to connect with someone in the marketing department who has relevant data.
-If diagonal communication were not a part of the company culture, this employee would need to discuss it with his superior and then wait for that person to communicate it to the correct point of contact.
-This workflow becomes inefficient and could create bottlenecks that threaten deadlines.
+He has questions about how customers interact with the software, so he wants to connect with someone in the marketing department with relevant data.

 Diagonal communication facilitates efficient workflows that prevent in-person and digital distractions.
 Work productively and get the information you need in the fastest time possible.